 The Western Sydney Aerotropolis Development Control Plan – Phase 1 (Phase 1 DCP) was published on 13 September 2020 and came into effect on 1 October 2020.
 The Phase 1 DCP identified the precinct planning principles, objectives, and performance outcomes to allow precinct planning to progress.
 The Phase 1 DCP is superseded by the current Development Control Plan (Phase 2 DCP).

-More information on establishment of the current Development Control Plan can be found at Western Sydney Aerotropolis DCP – Phase 2.
+More information on establishment of the current Development Control Plan are at Western Sydney Aerotropolis DCP – Phase 2.

 Recognise Country: Guidelines for Development in the Aerotropolis